opengenomebrowser/opengenomebrowser.github.io/documentation/orthologs.md

 ```

 1. Link (or copy) all protein fastas to `OrthoFinder/fastas`
-    1. If your database is very big, you could exclude non-representative and contaminated genomes, for example 1.The fastas **must** be named as
+    1. If your database is very big, you could exclude non-representative and contaminated genomes, for example
+    1. The fastas **must** be named as
        follows: `<genome-identifier>.<suffix>`
     1. Tell OpenGenomeBrowser what your suffix is (
        see [`template.env`](https://github.com/opengenomebrowser/opengenomebrowser-docker-template/blob/main/production-template.env))
 1. Run OrthoFinder (`orthofinder -f /path/to/OrthoFinder/fastas`)
    1. Because previously performed pairwise comparisons are stored and can be re-used OrthoFinder analyses can be updated very efficiently by simply
        adding or removing protein files.
 See [OrthoFinder docs](https://github.com/davidemms/OrthoFinder#advanced-usage) for more information.

 When OrthoFinder is done, the folder structure should look like this: